 2- Online Books

 One thing I really like about assigning online books during independent class time is options.
 Students have lots of choice when it comes to online books and websites, so finding a topic of interest can be easier.
 Also, I love that students can listen to the books first on many sites.
 This is great for building fluency, vocabulary and pronunciation.
-Holding a book in your hands is important, but online books are equally important, so assigning this activity to students several times a week is a great way to spend independent class time.
+Holding a book in your hands is important, but online books are equally important, so assigning this activity to students several times a week is another great way to spend independent class time.

 Unite for Literacy – this site has books in Spanish, as well as narrations in many other languages.